Indigenous languages

 American Indians for kids

+Welcome to our Cherokee phonology page!
 The Cherokee language has its own syllabic writing system which is distinct from English and other European alphabets.
-You can see a chart of the Cherokee syllabary on this page, along with an explanation on how to use the syllabary for beginners.
+You can visit our Cherokee syllabary page to see a chart of these syllable characters, along with an explanation on how to use the syllabary for beginners.
 Cherokee is also frequently written alphabetically, using a modified English alphabet.
 The following charts show the pronunciation for the alphabetic Cherokee orthography we have used on our site, as well as some alternate spellings that you may find in other books and websites.

 Sometimes Also Used: |